An SPDE approach to perturbation theory of $\Phi^4_2$: asymptoticity and short distance behavior: Proof of results in Section

 \begin{lemma} For each $G\in \mathcal H^k_n$, $n\leq N+1$, that appears in Lemma~\ref{lem:FRk}, letting $\mathbf{I}_G$ be the function introduced in \eqref{def:IGk} and $\rho$ be polynomial weight as in \eqref{eq:rho} it holds that for $\gamma>0$ and some $\ell>0$

 where the proportional constant is independent of $\eps, M$ and $\cE^\eps_k$ is the extension operator introduced in \eqref{def:Ek} in Appendix \ref{App}. \end{lemma}

 \begin{proof} In the proof we use $\rho^\ell$ to denote weight and $\ell$ may change from line to line.
+We also abuse the notation of $\rho$ for the weight in different spatial dimensions.
 By Lemma~\ref{lem:tree} we have $\widehat G$ which is a union of $k$ rooted trees, formed by the red edges in $G$.

 \textbf{Step 1.
 Reduction to trees.}

 It will turn out that trees are easier to estimate than general graphs.
 To reduce our analysis for $\mathbf{I}_G $ to the case of trees, we proceed as follows.

 Recall the definition \eqref{def:IGk} for $\mathbf{I}_G $.
 For each of the green lines $\{u,v\} \in E_G$, we use \eqref{eq:CZ} to replace each $C_{M,\eps}(x_u,x_v)$ in \eqref{def:IGk} by $\E[Z_{M,\eps}^{(i)}(x_u)Z^{(i)}_{M,\eps}(x_v)]$ with $\{Z_{M,\eps}^{(i)}\}_{i}$ given at the beginning of this section.
 Each $C_{M,\eps}(x_u,x_v)$ corresponds to different $Z_{M,\eps}^{(i)}$.
 This can be done for all the green lines since our graph is finite.
 The resulting function is the same as $\mathbf{I}_G $.